Ukraine ‘disappointed’ in NATO, as Biden visits U.S. troops in Poland

 “We expected more bravery.
 We expected some bold decisions,” Andriy Yermak, Zelensky’s chief of staff, told the Washington-based Atlantic Council via live video Friday.

 U.S. and Ukrainian officials believe that the Russian operation has already failed in some respects, given strong Ukrainian resistance and heavy Russian losses, and Russia signaled Friday its aims might be narrowing.
 But Yermak’s remarks served as a reminder that Ukraine remains outmanned, outgunned and facing more destruction each day.
+The Pentagon said Friday Russia has begun to mobilize military reinforcements to possibly send into Ukraine.

 By issuing a general statement of ongoing military support, while continuing to deny Ukraine’s requests to send it Soviet-era jet fighters, impose a no-fly zone against Russian aircraft over Ukraine, and speed the flow of more heavy weaponry, Yermak said, NATO “is just trying to ensure that it is not provoking Russia to a military conflict” with the West, calling the alliance’s inaction “appeasement.”